aaronmansfield5/Discord-GPT-4-Chatbot/README.md

 ```
 2. Invite the bot to your Discord server using the invite link provided by the Discord Developer Portal.

-3.Once the bot is online, it will start listening to messages and respond using GPT-4.
+3. Once the bot is online, it will start listening to messages and respond using GPT-4.

 ## Code Explanation
 The main components of the code are: